Frequently Asked Questions (FAQ)

 • Equatorial regions experience minimal variation in daylight hours throughout the year, making DST unnecessary.

-• Polar regions, with extreme variations in daylight between seasons, also find DST irrelevant.
+• Polar regions, with extreme variations in daylight between seasons, also find DST less relevant.

 Cultural and Economic Considerations: